Stavrenas/LinearSolver/readme.md

  # Linear Solver
-This repository is my attempt to try and solve large sparse systems using ILU(0) preconditioner (from intel MKL) and cuSPARSE functions.
+This repository is my attempt to solve large sparse systems using ILU(0) preconditioner (from intel MKL) and cuSPARSE functions.